 There are nine players on the field for the defensive team, one for each of the positions.
 The defending team tries to get three outs before the other team scores.
-On the other side of the coin, the offensive team batting tries to score runs before getting three outs.
+On the other side, the offensive team tries to score runs before getting three outs.

 Each of the positions on defense has an area to control.
-For example, the first basemen controls the area around first base, and the center fielder patrols the center of the outfield.
+For example, the first basemen control the area around the first base, and the center fielder patrols the center of the outfield.

 There are nine players on the field for defense, and on offense, those nine players are in the dugout.
 However, there are players on the bench that the manager can substitute, either in the field or in the batting order.

-For pitchers, it is different, as there are starting pitchers, relievers, and closers.
+With pitchers, it is different, as there are starting pitchers, relievers, and closers.
 The starting pitchers begin the game pitching.
-The relievers come in for relief of the starters, and the closers are the ones that close the game out.
+Relievers come in for relief of the starters, and the closers are the ones that close the game out.